LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

    $ man logtalk_tester

-An HTML version of this man page can be found at:
+Alternatively, an HTML version of this man page can be found at:

 https://logtalk.org/man/logtalk_tester.html